Ermir Lenjani: Ümraniyespor

 On 9 June 2022, Lenjani signed with Ümraniyespor in Turkey for one season, with an option for the second year.

+Return to Switzerland

+Lenjani returned to Switzerland in summer 2023, after his contract in Turkey expired, where he was looking for a club to conclude his career.
+On 17 January 2024, he signed with FC Schaffhausen, who play in the Swiss Challenge League.

 International career

 Lenjani first announced his desire to represent Albania internationally in January 2013, when he began the procedure to gain Albanian citizenship through his Albanian ethnicity.
 He was called up by Gianni De Biasi for a friendly against Armenia in August 2013 but did not feature in the game.
 Lenjani received his Albanian citizenship on 8 October 2013 among Faton Ademi to be eligible to play for Albania even in the competitive matches.

 2014 FIFA World Cup qualification

 Lenjani was first named by manager Gianni De Biasi in the Albania squad to face Switzerland and Cyprus for the 2014 FIFA World Cup qualifiers.
 In both occasions he was on bench but did not manage to play as he remained as an unused substitute.

 He made his debut for Albania on 15 November 2013 in a friendly match, the first one after the end of the qualification campaign against Belarus playing the full 90 minutes match, which finished in a 0–0 draw.
 He received another call up for the next friendly match on 5 March 2014 against Malta.